-These physical and cognitive principles stand in stark contrast to recent trends in learning-based computer vision.
-Many recent models focus on inferring either shape \emph{or} material properties but not both, and they are optimized to predict a single `best' output even for fundamentally ambiguous tasks, such as monocular shape estimation (e.g., depth \cite{ke2023repurposing, depth_anything_v1} or normals \cite{long2023wonder3d, ye2024stablenormal, bin2025normalcrafter}) or inferring intrinsic texture and object color~\cite{careaga2024colorful}.
+In contrast to these principles, recent learning-based approaches in computer vision typically focus on inferring either shape or material, but not both, and they are often optimized to predict a single ``best'' output even for tasks that are fundamentally ambiguous.
+Examples include the estimation of monocular shape (e.g., depth~\cite{ke2023repurposing, depth_anything_v1} or normals~\cite{long2023wonder3d, ye2024stablenormal, bin2025normalcrafter}) and intrinsic texture or color~\cite{careaga2024colorful}.
 In addition to focusing on a single attribute, such models tend to ignore the ambiguity inherent in the visual world, treating uncertainty as noise to be suppressed rather than something to be modeled.

-Instead, we advocate a \textit{generative perception} approach, where the vision system generates diverse samples of shapes-and-materials that explain the object appearance captured in the input observations.
-When the input observation is a single static image, the output samples should reflect the full range of plausible interpretations, expressing the fundamental ambiguities of the scene.
-Enyo and Nishino \cite{Yenyo_2024_CVPR}, Kocsis et al. \cite{kocsis2024intrinsic} and Han et al. \cite{han2024multistable} have previously explored this idea for single images and particular attributes, demonstrating generative perception, respectively, of illumination and reflectance; materials; and shape.
-But perception should not be limited to a single view or a single attribute.
-It should naturally incorporate multiple views as they become available and jointly disentangle the complete physical attributes of object appearance---namely shape, texture, and reflectance---all at the same time.
+Instead, we advocate a \emph{generative perception} approach, where a vision system generates diverse samples of shapes and materials that explain the input observation(s).
+When the input is a single image, the output samples should reflect the full range of plausible interpretations, expressing the fundamental ambiguities of the scene.
+Enyo and Nishino~\cite{Yenyo_2024_CVPR}, Kocsis et al.~\cite{kocsis2024intrinsic}, and Han et al.~\cite{han2024multistable} have previously explored this idea for single images and particular attributes, demonstrating generative perception, respectively, of illumination and reflectance; materials; and shape.
+Here, we argue that generative perception should not be limited to a single view, or to a single object attribute.
+It should incorporate moving observations when available, and it should jointly disentangle all of shape, texture, and reflectance.

-Inspired by how humans disentangle shape and material, we propose to leverage differential motion of objects, and we do so by creating a conditional video diffusion model for generative perception.
-We introduce a diffusion architecture called U-ViT3D-Mixer, which allows jointly inferring shape and materials from both static and moving objects.
-Our model operates directly in 256×256 pixel space and uses local spatio-temporal attention and cross-channel mixing for efficient training and cross-attribute reasoning.
-At coarse resolutions, it employs transformer blocks to model complex interactions with a global receptive field.
+To realize this goal, we introduce a conditional video diffusion model for generative perception that jointly infers shape and material from both static and moving objects.
+Our denoising diffusion architecture, called \textbf{U-ViT3D-Mixer}, operates directly in $256\times 256$ pixel space and uses spatio-temporal attention and cross-channel mixing to simultaneous reason about surface normals, diffuse texture and reflectance.
+At coarse scales it employs global attention to capture object-scale constraints, and at fine scales it employs parameter-efficient neighborhood attention to capture local space-time constraints on shape and material.